GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

 GitHub repository for our paper "Leveraging Cognitive States In Human-Robot Teaming", presented at RO-MAN 2022.

-In this work, we investigated the question *"Can we leverage a team's cognitive skills to improve the team's role assignments?"*.
+In this work, we investigated the question *"Can we leverage a team's cognitive state to improve the team's role assignments?"*.
+Put simply, if we have three people to assign to three different roles, can we use measurements of different cognitive skills to inform who is assigned to each role?

 We conducted a (virtual) user study where participants took three "cognitive skill" tests, and then performed three robot teleoperation tasks.
 We then created a model that uses cognitive skill scores to predict user performance at the robot teleoperation tasks.
 Lastly, we split users into teams and evaluated the impact of our model on informing role allocation of team members.
 We found that our *Individualized Role Assignment* (IRA) resulted in allocations that performed ~20% superior to random allocation.

 This repository contains the following modules:
 1. The webserver code we used to conduct our online user study.
-Contains the cognitive skill tests and robot teleoperation portals.
+Contains the cognitive skill tests and robot teleoperation tasks.
-2. The robot simulation files.
-We used the WeBots simulator, had scripts interface with the webserver, and had video feeds stream from the simulator to the webserver's teleoperation portals.
+2. The robot 3D simulation environments.
+We used the Webots simulator, and had the robot video feeds stream from the simulator to the participant's browser.
-3. The analysis scripts.
+3. The data analysis scripts.
 After conducting the user study, we ran an analysis script to process the webserver logs into cognitive skill test scores and robot teleoperation scores, calculate metrics, and generate plots.
 4. User scores from our study.
 These scores were obtained using the analysis scripts provided, and then anonymized.
 They are useful as a verification of our results, and can potentially be used as a dataset.

 All code should work out of the box.
-While we do not have an anaconda environment set up for this project, `requirements.txt` details the Python 3 packages and versions used.
+While we do not have an anaconda environment set up for this project, `requirements.txt` details the Python 3 packages needed.
 Please email Jack Kolb if there are any issues!

 ___